jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

 3. Go to "Alerts Manager" and make sure they were all created successfully

 ### Info ###
+Very similar to other main popups:
+1. Opens?
+Closes?
+Reopens refreshed on button click while the popup is open?
+2. Check search.
+3. Correct Menu and Search types?
+4. Multi-pane selection works?

 ### Watchlist Inline ###
 1. Does it open?
 This commonly breaks with changes to security id and type fetching.
 2. Is the correct information to get the security present?